n3liz/Laby-API-Documentation/README.md

 # Laby Api Docs (v3)
 > [!NOTE]
-> These docs are in no way associated with LabyMedia, some endpoints may be missing / incorrect.
+> These docs are in no way associated with LabyMedia, some endpoints may be missing or incorrect.

 ## Username to UUID
 - ### `GET /api/v3/user/:username/uniqueId`